 ‘I have also been researching new technologies to help with my mobile development; I have some slight movement in my arms and legs.
 I saw some equipment on YouTube which is similar to a cross-trainer, but it holds your body in an upright position – I would like to try that.
 It is just one more thing I’m aiming for and who knows what will be possible in the future.’

 By the time 22-year-old Marie moved to Independence Homes she had been at a short-stay respite centre for 16 months.
 Her uncontrollable Epilepsy meant she was unable to return to her family home because she needed access to constant care.
 She also needed the freedom to enjoy her life again.

 Marie’s parents and Care Manager visited Independence Homes back in 2010.
 At first, they had their doubts because our services are so different to everything they had experienced before.
 We explained that she would have access to 24-hour waking support from expert staff, who were fully trained in administering her medication.
 At the core of everything we do we strive to ensure everyone enjoys as much independence as possible.
 So, with our help, Marie could look forward to living a fulfilled life.

 Since joining Independence Homes Marie has thrived.
 Her hospital visits have reduced and, most importantly, her condition has changed from taking over her life to being a manageable part of it.
 She now enjoys an active life with the many friends she has made.
 She recently enrolled in college – opening up a world of exciting new opportunities.

 “At IH everything has changed, it is like being part of a family.”

-Arthur is a well-known character throughout the IH community.
-Arthur is actively involved in many of the different initiatives.
+Arthur is a well-known character throughout the IH community, Arthur is actively involved in many of the different initiatives.
 He uses his experience of living with a brain injury to help train staff.
-He also participates in the Service User Board.
-The Board was established so that Service Users can put forward their ideas and opinions on how services are run.
+He also sits on the Service User Board.
+The board was established so that service users can put forward their ideas and opinions on how the services are run.